 Nope.

-In fact, most microgreens will throw the tray separator and weight right off the tray.
+Most microgreens will throw the tray separator and weight right off the tray.

 Sometimes they lean if left too long.